JuliaData/FlatBuffers.jl/docs/src/index.md

 #### Usage

-FlatBuffers.jl provides native Julia support for reading and writing binary structures following the google flatbuffer schema (see [here](https://google.github.io/flatbuffers/flatbuffers_internals.html) for a more in-depth reveiw of the binary format).
+FlatBuffers.jl provides native Julia support for reading and writing binary structures following the google flatbuffer schema (see [here](https://google.github.io/flatbuffers/flatbuffers_internals.html) for a more in-depth review of the binary format).

 The typical language support for flatbuffers involves utilizing the `flatc` compiler to translate a flatbuffer schema file (.fbs) into a langugage-specific set of types/classes and methods.
 See [here](https://google.github.io/flatbuffers/flatbuffers_guide_writing_schema.html) for the official guide on writing schemas.